FTarfasse/quick-perf-wiki/Example-illustrating-how-annotation-scopes-work.md

-A class implementing SpecifiableGlobalAnnotations provides global annotations, that is to say annotations applying on each test.
+To configure global annotations, i.e., annotations applying on each test, create a class implementing `SpecifiableGlobalAnnotations` and locate it in `org.quickperf` package:
 ```java
 package org.quickperf;